Licensure Program Theme:

 Standards-based Program of Student Assessment:

-The Augsburg College Education Department maintains teacher licensure programs which are fully approved and accredited by the State of Minnesota Board of Teaching and by the National Council for Accreditation of Teacher Education (NCATE).
+The Augsburg University Education Department maintains teacher licensure programs which are fully approved and accredited by the State of Minnesota Board of Teaching.
 The Minnesota Legislature has ordered new teacher licensure rules that “shall to the extent possible, be outcome-based and clearly related to the results-oriented graduation rule” and “shall develop outcomes related to flexible school-based organizational structures and inclusive instructional strategies” (Laws of Minnesota, 1993, Chapter 224, Article 12, Section 34).
 Augsburg programs present students with such “state of the science” curriculum and instructional classroom theories and practices.
 A copy of the Minnesota Standards of Effective Practice for Beginning Teachers may be found by following this link.

 The suitability of students recommended for a teacher’s license is measured by standards mandated by the Minnesota Legislature.
 These are national standards found in the INTASC Model Standards for Beginning Teacher Licensing and Development.
 These standards require students to be assessed for the possession of knowledge, dispositions, and performance capabilities in ten areas.
 The principles surrounding these standards are embedded in individual program courses and fieldwork/clinical experiences within the Education Department.